TME520/TiMiNoo-Nano/MANUAL.md

 # Presentation

-**A quiet virtual pet - Feed, cuddle, clean and educate your own unique cat**
+**A quiet virtual pet - Feed, clean and educate your own unique cat**

 2 mini games, 7 food types, friends visits and presents, one button action, no sound, no death.

-Runs on Arduino Leonardo R3.
+Runs on Arduino Leonardo R3/R4 and Nano.
 Available for Arduboy and M5 Stick C Plus.

 > **Game type**: Virtual Pet
 >